antonblaise/persona-ai/README.md

     ```
     This will run Chainlit and open the UI on your browser.
 It's on the address http://localhost:8000.
     Notice that it starts up as very basic - just a plain chat, no login page, no side bar with chat histories, and using Chainlit logo everywhere.
-    Those features can actually be enabled, so no worries.
+    Those features will be enabled in the next stage, so no worries!
-    Besides, as Chainlit allows extensive rebranding (as of late December 2025), we can greatly customize this Chainlit UI to fit our AI persona's themes.
+    Besides, as Chainlit allows extensive rebranding (as of late December 2025), we will also customize the Chainlit UI to fit our AI persona's themes!

-4. Chainlit Configuration
+**Stage 3 complete** - you now have a full-featured, ChatGPT-style browser interface connected to your local LLM!

+### Stage 4️⃣: Persona & Customization

+In this stage, we will enable useful features in Chainlit UI, and also customize the UI to suit our persona's themes.

+1. Chainlit Database and Chat Histories
     First of all, for chat history and sidebar to be enabled, we need to integrate PostgreSQL to Chainlit.

     - **Create database for the AI**